GetDKAN/dkan/docs/introduction/about.md

 ### Entities and bundles

-A specific content type or other entity bundle is written in italics, as in referring to a `dataset` node or a `chloropleth` visualization.
+A specific content type or other entity bundle is written in italics, as in referring to a _dataset_ node or a _choropleth_ visualization.
 Entity types, like "node," require no additional styling.

 ### Files